Privacy & Cookies

 We collect data using cookies.
 A cookie is a text file that is sent from our website as soon as you visit the site.
 It is stored on your computer’s hard drive and helps us to identify your computer (not you) and collects information in an aggregated, anonymous way.

 Cookies may be used to collect information about your visit to our website, for example, traffic data, location data, device information, the date and time of your visit and the pages that you visit.

 We collect information to enable the church to keep in touch with you and provide pastoral support as appropriate.
 Data Protection legislation allows us to process this information as we regard it as being in the church’s legitimate interest.

-We are collecting this information to enable the church to run the Children's work safely and ensure we can contact you in case of an emergency.
+We are collecting this information about children attending the church to enable the church to run the Children's work safely and ensure we can contact you in case of an emergency.
 Data Protection legislation allows us to process this information as we regard it as being in the church’s legitimate interest.
-If you are unable to supply the information requested then we will be unable to accept your child at our Children's Work.
+If you are unable to supply the information requested, then we will be unable to accept your child at our Children's Work.
 You have given consent for us to use this information in this way.

 The Individuals rights under GDPR

 Under Data Protection legislation, you have the right to request access to information about you that we hold.
 To make a request for your personal information contact